application-research/fevm-nft-estuary/README.md

 - Blind Box reveal using baseURI
 - Estuary Gateway

-# How to run the contract
+# How to deploy the contract

 ## Method 1: Remix
 - Ensure that you have metamask setup and have tFil.
 Instructions [here](https://docs.filecoin.io/fvm/how-tos/add-to-metamask/).